 Choose a homemade seafoam candy recipe, and make yourself an old fashioned treat.
-Seafoam is similar in taste to Divinity, but lighter and foamier in its texture.
-Some call it the brown-sugar divinity but it also goes by other names: honeycomb, cinder, angel food, or sponge toffee.
+Seafoam is similar in taste to Divinity, but much lighter and foamier in its texture.
+Some call it the brown-sugar divinity, but it also goes by other names: honeycomb, cinder toffee, or sponge toffee.
 Whatever you wish call it, it's a unique and delicious confection.

 Mom's Recipe Scrapbooks (c.
 1920s)

 Here are some helpful tips for making the perfect seafoam:

 Try not to over beat the egg white or the candy mixture.
 If over-beat, the candy will not have its characteristic density or lightness.
 Practice makes perfect.

 Some seafoam candy recipes call for white vinegar.
 The vinegar enhances the flavor of the candy and tends to cut its sweetness, but do not overuse it, or you'll spoil your sponge toffee.